thundree/chat-project/documentation/INSTRUCTIONS.md

 ## Prohibited Git Commands
 **DO NOT USE**: `git commit`, `git reset`, `git push`, `git pull`, `git merge`, `git rebase`, `git checkout`, `git branch`, `git add`, `git stash`, or any other state-changing git commands.
+**ESPECIALLY DO NOT USE**: `git add` - file staging is reserved for manual user review and approval.

 ## Key Project Areas to Monitor
 1. **Chat Components**: `src/components/Chat*.tsx`, `src/components/Message*.tsx`